 Save 20% on the delegate fee when also registering for the BMI Global Scholarship Summit.
 Discount added at checkout.
 Contact email@example.com for more info.

-*UK-based delegates will be invoiced in pounds at the rate of GBP600. **All prices exclusive of 20% VAT.
+*UK-based delegates have the option to be be invoiced at the rate of the day if they choose. **All prices exclusive of 20% VAT.

 Asia, Brazil & Latin America, Middle East

 Scholarship Organisations, University International Office Directors

 New in 2020, universities and scholarship organisations will come together in London for a full day of learning and mutual exchange of information to facilitate partnerships which support fully-funded or government-sponsored students.

 Hold private meetings with the world's largest scholarship organisations

 While the Global Scholarship Symposium is only held annually, BMI also runs three Scholarship Summits throughout the year, giving you a chance to further strengthen relationships, plus find new scholarship and training organisations with a more regional focus across the Middle East or the western hemisphere.

 Join the main event in London immediately after the Symposium, and mark your calendar for the Abu Dhabi and Bogota Summits, too.